Gorillas wants to close Spain - 300 employees before dismissal

 Just three weeks ago, gorillas cut their jobs dramatically.
 More than 300 employees have been laid off at the headquarters in Berlin – nearly half of the team.
 The company is working in order to become profitable but it needs to adjust the cost structure.
 “Against the backdrop of our business objectives, we carefully examined our human structures and made the difficult decision to reorganize our teams around the world,” she said.

 However, until then more job cuts were expected.
 In the future, they want to focus on the five primary markets of Germany, France, Great Britain, the Netherlands and the United States, which, according to the company, account for 90 percent of total sales.
-Since then, operations in Italy, Spain, Denmark and Belgium have been strategically reviewed.
+Since then, a “strategic review” of operational activities has been carried out in Italy, Spain, Denmark and Belgium.

 Breaking faster is just one reason for layoffs.
 The delivery service also takes care of making itself attractive to new investors while saving costs.
 As Gründerszene reported in February, CEO Kagan Sümer wants to raise “$700 million or more”.
 However, the financing round has not yet been completed.